saucelabs/sauce-docs/docs/visual-testing/integrations/java.md

 ### Full page screenshots

-By default, only the current viewport is captured when `.sauceVisualCheck` is used.
+By default, only the viewport is captured when `.sauceVisualCheck` is used.
 You can opt in to capturing the entire page by using the `enableFullPageScreenshots` option.
 It will capture everything by scrolling and stitching multiple screenshots together.

 Configuration should be specified using the `FullPageScreenshotConfig.Builder` object.